chenwj1989/JRTPLIB-NDK-Build/README.md

 =======

-This is a fork of JRTPLIB [JRTPLIB](https://github.com/j0r1/JRTPLIB), which is a popular RTP library written.
+This is a fork of [JRTPLIB](https://github.com/j0r1/JRTPLIB), which is a popular RTP library written.
 The library is written in C++ and can be used as the JNI RTP library for Android applications.
 The original README is renamed README.original.

 This fork does nothing but building suitable libjrtplib.so for all Android ABIs (armeabi-v7a, arm64-v8a, x86 and x86_64).